Digicreon/Vik/README.md

 * `strategy`: The Vik strategy.
 It is sent in a special `x-vik-strategy` HTTP header.
 You can set it to `null`.
 * `asHTML`: Possible values are `true` and `false`.
 If set to `true`, the fetched content will be processed as HTML, and then the handler callback will receive a DOM node as a parameter.
 If set to `false`, the handler callback will receive the reponse as raw text.
 * `postData`: Set it to `null` if you want to perform a GET request.
 If you want to make a POST request, give an object which each attribute will become a POST data.
 * `handler`: Callback function that will be called once the HTTP request is executed.
-It must take one parameter, which can be a DOM node or a raw text (see the `asHTML` parameter).
+It must take two parameters; the first one can be a DOM node or a raw text (see the `asHTML` parameter); the second one is the final loaded URL (if redirections occurred, it is the last redirection URL).

 Example:
 ```html